alatras/tic-tac-toe-game/README.md

 # Edit .env with your configuration and include OpenAI API key
 ```

-4. Run the backend application _(you need MongoDB running locally)_:
+4. Run the backend application for development:

 ```bash
 # Development mode